 Every few years the Society organises a scientific study to a significant, but difficult to access, part of Queensland.
 Researchers from a wide range of institutions participate in these multi-disciplinary projects.

-In recent years studies have been undertaken to:
+In recent years the following studies have been undertaken:

 2012, Pungalina Seven-Emu, Northern Territory